johndoe6345789/GithubWorkflowTool/ARCHITECTURE.md

    ↓
 4. MatrixStrategy expands matrix jobs
    ↓
-5. JobExecutor resolves job dependencies
+5. JobExecutor resolves job dependencies as a gated tree ↓
-   ↓
-6. For each job in order:
+6. For each ready job (while skipping branches with failed needs):
    a.
 Select backend (Container/QEMU)
    b.
 Backend prepares environment
    c.
 For each step: